gitpancake/eden.printify/python/README.md

 # Printify Product Creation Workflow

-A streamlined, two-step workflow for creating products on Printify with automatic image upload and product management.
+A comprehensive toolkit for creating products on Printify with template management, automatic image upload, and product creation workflows.

 ## 📋 Table of Contents